ShravanJ/PiBackup/USB Mounting.md

 Check to see if your drive is mounted
 =====================================
-mount (check for a /dev/something entry)
+mount (check for a /dev/something entry) OR lsblk (check for mountpoint on /dev/something/)